 When using any of the testSettings flags described above, the results look slightly different:

 In this case, double-click the line starting with ‘Desktop Screenshot’ to open the screenshot.

 Squish supports generating test reports in various formats.
 See the documentation of the squishrunner for a full list of supported formats.
 The appearance of screenshots in Squish reports depends on the format used by the report.

-In HTML reports, screenshots are easily accessible in a web browser.
+The most powerful solution for inspecting test results is Test Center; Squish reports can be automatically sent to Test Center for analysis by all stakeholders.
+This allows viewing the screenshots conveniently in a web browser.
 To avoid the report becoming too large, screenshots are only shown when requesting them.
 To do so, click the little icon next to the ‘Comparison’ message in the string: